 - 3/4 cup (124 g) whole shelled pistachios

 - 1 cup (128 g) confectioners’ sugar

 - 2-4 teaspoons milk

 - 1/2 cup (62 g) finely chopped pistachios

 - Preheat the oven to 325° F. Line cookie sheets with parchment paper, set aside.

-- While butter is cooling, whisk together flour, oats, baking soda and salt.
+- Whisk together flour, oats, baking soda and salt.
 Set aside.

-- In a medium bowl of a stand mixer, mix together the melted butter, brown sugar and white sugar until well blended.
-Beat in vanilla, egg, and egg yolk for 2-3 minutes until light and creamy.
-Scrape down sides when necessary.
+- In a medium bowl of a stand mixer (or using a hand mixer), combine the melted butter, brown sugar and granulated sugar until butter is well absorbed, about 3 minutes.
+Beat in vanilla, egg and egg yolk until light and creamy, about 1 minute.
+Scrape down sides of the bowl if necessary.

-- Gradually add the flour oat mixture and mix until just blended.
-Stir in the pistachios and cranberries.
+- Gradually add the flour oat mixture to the wet ingredients and mix until just combined.
+Stir in the pistachios and cranberries by hand.